marcusoftnet/marcusoftnet.github.io/_posts/2023-03-06-how-i-tackled-a-hard-problem-in-a-new-language.md

 I still don't get anything, but ok, this is a start.

-Look it even has a [How to calculate wet-bulb temperature section](https://www.omnicalculator.com/physics/wet-bulb#how-to-calculate-the-wet-bulb-temperature) let's loo...aaaaaaaaah Mother of GOD!
+Look it even has a [How to calculate wet-bulb temperature section](https://www.omnicalculator.com/physics/wet-bulb#how-to-calculate-the-wet-bulb-temperature) let's loo...aah Mother of GOD!

 ![Wet bulb calculation](/img/wetbulb-calculation.png)